COVID-19: Staying safe at the Science Museum of Minnesota

 Yes!
 The Science Museum is open.
-Tickets are available online and via phone.
-Advance reservations are required and can be made at smm.org/tickets.
+Tickets are available online, via phone or in-person during museum hours.
+Advance reservations are recommended and can be made at smm.org/tickets.

 Is the Omnitheater open?

 Yes!
-The Omnitheater is also open with required advanced reservations and assigned seating.
+The Omnitheater is also open.
 No food or drinks are allowed in the Omnitheater, however, you can enjoy them before or after your showing on level 6.

 Do I need to be vaccinated against COVID-19 to visit?